 Before we get started, be sure to connect with The Daring Gourmet on Facebook to join in on all the foodie fun and to get the word on all the latest recipes!

 Okay, let’s get started on that gyros recipe!

 Thinly slice the chicken (or pork, lamb, beef, whatever you’re using.
 Note, the chicken will be more drier than other meats because of the lower fat content – which just gives you an excuse to load up on more of that luscious tzatziki sauce!)

 Thinly slice the onions.

 Prepare the secret Greek seasoning!
 See instructions here.

 Season the meat with the Greek Seasoning and let stand for at least 15 minutes.

-Heat the oil in a skillet over medium-high heat and cook the onions until soft and translucent, about 5-7 minutes.
-Add the the meat and cook until browned, adding more olive oil if necessary.
+Heat the oil in a skillet over medium-high heat and cook the meat until browned.
+Add the onions and cook until soft and translucent, about 5-7 minutes.
+If the meat is too dry add some more olive oil.
+Add more Greek Seasoning to taste.

 Prepare the Tzatziki Sauce (ideally you will have done this ahead of time as it needs to sit in the fridge for at least an hour).